Bathroom color ideas – 17 shades to try to bring calm and character into your space

 - 17. Don't forget you can add color with the floors

-For a long time bathroom color ideas have been dominated by neutrals.
+For a long time, bathroom color ideas have been dominated by neutrals.
 The fact that so many bathroom fixtures are white, or some variation on white, has meant that those colors have often been the go-to.
-And while there is absolutely nothing wrong with an all-white bathroom, we are seeing a shift towards being more playful with color in these once very practical (often clinical) spaces.

-A good bathroom color scheme is essential for creating the look, feel and design you want in your bathroom or shower room.
+A good bathroom color scheme is essential for creating the look, feel, and design you want in your bathroom or shower room.
 And you can use everything from tiles to sanitaryware to accessories to create a unique look.

 Adding a bright and beautiful hue to your bathroom will really lift your whole home, bringing this functional space into line with the rest of your decor.
-The good news is there are so many bathroom ideas and colors to choose from.
+The good news is that there are so many bathroom ideas and colors to choose from.

 17 bathroom color ideas to inspire a change in scheme